-It was with great vision that in 1987 Maumus “Timau” Claveier with the Coastal Conservation Association of Louisiana (CCA) created a redfish tagging program, Cooperative Marine Sport Fish Tagging Program (CMSFTP).
-By 1995 the CMSFTP was the nation’s premiere tagging program with over 200 volunteer anglers tagging 10,000 fish.
+It was with great vision that in 1987 Maumus “Timau” Claveier with CCA Louisiana created a redfish tagging program, the Cooperative Marine Sport Fish Tagging Program.
+By 1995 it was the nation’s premiere tagging program with over 200 volunteer anglers tagging 10,000 fish a year.
 However, after these initial successes the program slowly lost its momentum and focus.

-In 1999 the RFRI, through its leadership, diverse partnership building, and grassroots efforts and the AZBY Fund partnered to nurture this program back to and beyond its early successes.
-Today, thanks to the RFRI and the AZBY Fund’s nearly two decades of support and rebranding, as it’s known today “TAG Louisiana (TAG)” introduces anglers to a more qualitative or “scientific” method that yields data to better understand the unique life histories of fish, it provides information that is difficult, often impossible, and expensive to obtain and was refocused to employ and educate anglers “Citizen Scientist” about the importance and need for management and conservation through their participation.
+In 1999 the RFRI, through its leadership & partnership building began to nurture this program back to and beyond its early successes.
+Today, thanks to the RFRI’s nearly two decades of support and rebranding, as it’s known today “TAG Louisiana (TAG)” introduces anglers to a more qualitative or “scientific” method that yields data to better understand the unique life histories of fish, it provides information that is difficult, often impossible, and expensive to obtain and was refocused to employ and educate anglers “Citizen Scientist” about the importance and need for management and conservation through their participation.

 Since 2018 RFRI redefined TAG through its “Citizen Scientist” initiative and its new “Fish with a Propose” resolve!
 Some of the major advancements included a totally redesigned website and data management system and a 365 - 24/7 automated answering service.